andybyers21/notes.ajb.app/notes/dotnet.md

 ---
 layout: note
 title: .NET
-parent: C#
+parent: C-Sharp
 grand_parent: Home
 ---

 # .NET

 .Net is an open source developer platform.
 (A platform simply means that it contains the languages and libraries needed to build your apps.)
-Supported languages are C#, F#, and VB.
+Supported languages are C-Sharp, F#, and VB.

 **NuGet** is a package manager for .NET